 There are a number of books that can help you with meditation and relaxation techniques, and there are centers at some hospitals and clinics that offer courses of instruction.
 Many people find they benefit from taking yoga classes, which combine peaceful relaxation with physical stretching.
 Dr. Herbert Benson, founder of the Mind-Body Institute of Harvard Medical School and Deaconess Hospital, has written a useful book on these techniques called The Relaxation Response.

 Diet–Proper diet is essential to stabilization of MVP symptoms.
-Avoidance of stimulants, sugar, and artificial flavoring agents like MSG and Nutrasweet are mandatory.
+Avoidance of stimulants, sugar, and artificial flavoring agents like MSG and NutraSweet are mandatory.
 The effects of hypoglycemia must be blunted with frequent small meals and interval snacks; complex carbohydrates may be combined with protein to avoid precipitous rises and falls of blood sugar.
 Adequate hydration with plenty of liquids maintains blood volume to counteract low blood pressure and “wooziness.”
 Moderate salt intake is usually encouraged to stimulate adrenal function.

 Nutritional therapy–There are several key nutrients that can affect the underlying causes of mitral valve prolapse symptoms.

 Magnesium is probably the most significant of these.
-Magnesium deficiencies are associated with migraine headaches, and are common in people with epilepsy and mitral valve prolapse.
-Magnesiumseems to affect everything from breathing patterns to reflex muscle tension.
+Magnesium deficiencies are associated with migraine headaches and are common in people with epilepsy and mitral valve prolapse.
+Magnesium seems to affect everything from breathing patterns to reflex muscle tension.
 Oral dosage: magnesium oxide or magnesium citrate, 150-200 mg. two-three times daily.
 Diarrhea is a possible side effect.

 L-carnitine is an amino acid that acts as a shuttle for fat that is required for cellular metabolism.
 It can be used as a “cellular equalizer” and also acts to strengthen the heart.
 Dosage: 500-1,000 mg. two-three times daily.

-Acetyl-l-carntine is a related nutrient that may be more bio-available.
+Acetyl-l-carnitine is a related nutrient that may be more bio-available.
 Dosage: 120 mg. three times daily.

-Co-enzyme Q10 appears to improve disturbed bioenergetic function at the molecular level.
-Co-enzyme Q-10 enhances pumping action of the heart, output of blood, speed of heart muscle contraction and general cardiac efficiency.
-It may also prove helpful for patients suffering from profound fatigue.
+Coenzyme Q10 appears to improve disturbed bioenergetic function at the molecular level.
+Coenzyme Q-10 enhances pumping action of the heart, output of blood, speed of heart muscle contraction and general cardiac efficiency.
+It also may prove helpful for patients suffering from profound fatigue.
 Dosage: 60-120 mg/day.

 Several of the B vitamins can help with symptoms of mitral valve prolapse.
 Among other things, they can reduce high levels of lactic acid in the blood that are associated with anxiety and panic attack.
 Alcohol, caffeine and sugar all contribute to higher lactic acid levels, and the B vitamins niacin and thiamin can help reduce them.
-Dosage: Vitamins B1 (thiamine) 100 mg./day; vitamin B3 (niacin) 50 mg./day.
+Dosage: vitamin B1 (thiamine) 100 mg./day; vitamin B3 (niacin) 50 mg./day.